Symptoms of Diabetic Peripheral Neuropathy

 - Burning sensation in the hands, lower legs and/or feet

-An international group of experts in DN held a consensus meeting to develop guidelines for the management of diabetic neuropathy by the practicing clinician.
-The agreed stages of DN are shown here.
+An international group of experts in DPN held a consensus meeting to develop guidelines for the management of diabetic peripheral neuropathy by the practicing clinician.
+The agreed stages of DPN are shown here.

 Major Types of Neuropathy2